-SRP1 SRP0 WP# Status Register Description 0 0 х Software Protected The Status Register and Configure Register can be written to after a Write Enable command.
-0 1 0 Hardware Protected WP#=0, the Status Register and Configure Register locked and cannot be written to.
-0 1 1 Hardware Unprotected WP#=1, the Status Register and Configure Register is unlocked and can be written to after a Write Enable 1 0 х Power Supply Lock-Down (1) Status Register and Configure Register are protected and cannot be written to again until the next Power-Down, Power-Up cycle.
-1 1 х One Time Program (2) Status Register and Configure Register are permanently protected and cannot be written to.
+SRP1 SRP0 WP# Status Register Description 0 0 х Software Protected The Status Register and Configure Register can be written to after a Write Enable command, WEL=1.(Default) 0 1 0 Hardware Protected WP#=0, the Status Register and Configure Register locked and cannot be written to.
+0 1 1 Hardware Unprotected WP#=1, the Status Register and Configure Register is unlocked and can be written to after a Write Enable command, WEL=1.
+1 0 х Status Register and Configure Register are protected and cannot be written to again until the next Power-Down, Power-Up cycle.
+1 1 х One Time Program(2) Status Register and Configure Register are permanently protected and cannot be written to.

-- 1. When SRP1, SRP0= (1, 0), Only a Power-Down, Power-Up cycle will change SRP1, SRP0 to (0, 0) state, not include soft reset. - 2.
+- 1. When SRP1, SRP0=(1, 0), a Power-Down, Power-Up cycle will change SRP1, SRP0 to (0, 0) state. - 2.
 This feature is available on special order.
 Please contact PUYA for details.